ore-code/ore-tag-js/docs/01-overview.md

-# What Is Ore?
+# What Is Ore Tag?

-Ore is a lightweight framework designed for building custom web components that manage their own state and rendering.
-Unlike many modern frameworks, Ore runs directly on the web platform without requiring any build tools or transpilation.
+Ore Tag is a lightweight framework designed for building custom web components that manage their own state and rendering.
+Unlike many modern frameworks, Ore Tag runs directly on the web platform without requiring any build tools or transpilation.
 This means you can write components in plain JavaScript and deploy them immediately in any modern browser.
 Ore leverages native browser APIs, providing a clean and efficient approach to creating reusable UI elements.

 ## How it Compares to React

 **No Tooling Required**

-Unlike React, which generally requires a build process (using Babel, Webpack, or similar tools) to transpile JSX and modern JavaScript syntax into browser-compatible code, Ore works natively without any preprocessing.
+Unlike React, which generally requires a build process (using Babel, Webpack, or similar tools) to transpile JSX and modern JavaScript syntax into browser-compatible code, Ore Tag works natively without any preprocessing.
 This eliminates the need for configuring complex toolchains and speeds up the development workflow.
 Developers can write Ore components in plain JavaScript, drop them into their projects, and run them immediately in any browser that supports Web Components — no compilation step necessary.

 **No JSX**